- Look up order information in real time, such as status, shipping date, or product details.

 Handle Success and Error Paths

-Once the search action runs, Phonely creates two possible branches:
+Once the search action runs, Phonely creates two possible branches:- Success — the row was found in Google Sheets.

 - Error — no match was found or the sheet could not be accessed.